Another Word For JERKED

 hyperextend

-Verb : (medicine) To extend a joint beyond its normal position in a way that stresses the ligaments, often causing injury
+Verb : (medicine, transitive) To extend a joint beyond its normal position in a way that stresses the ligaments, often causing injury

 retched

-Verb : To make an unsuccessful effort to vomit; to strain, as in vomiting.
+Verb : (transitive, intransitive) To make or experience an unsuccessful effort to vomit; to strain or spasm, as if to vomit; to gag or nearly vomit.

 slithered